 Website for Shareholders in Permanent TSB Group Holdings plc

-Dear Shareholder in Permanent TSB Group Holdings plc ("PTSB GH"),
+Dear Shareholder in Permanent TSB Group Holdings plc ("PTSB GH" or "PTSB Holdings"),

-As you may know, a small group of shareholders in PTSB GH (the "Shareholder Litigants"), led by Piotr Skoczylas of Scotchstone Capital Fund Ltd, has been fighting the Minister / the Irish State in courts regarding, inter alia, the Minister's takeover of the 99.2% of the PTSB GH paid-in capital.
+As you may know, a small group of shareholders in PTSB Holdings (the "Shareholder Litigants"), led by Piotr Skoczylas of Scotchstone Capital Fund Ltd, has been fighting the Minister / the Irish State in courts regarding, inter alia, the Minister's aforementioned takeover of the 99.2% of the PTSB Holdings paid-in capital.
 The court proceedings against the Minister are still ongoing.
 However, the Shareholder Litigants have already achieved certain important milestones, including, among others, the following:

-Firstly, following a three-week trial, the Irish High Court has been unable to uphold the legality of the July 2011 Ex Parte Provisional Direction Order.
+Firstly, following the latest three-week hearing in January and February 2014, the Irish High Court has been unable to uphold the legality of the July 2011 Ex Parte Provisional Direction Order.
 On 12 November 2014, the High Court ordered that the Court of Justice of the European Union (the "CJEU") be asked to interpret EU law and, in effect, determine legality of national measures such as the said ex parte provisional direction order.
 References to the CJEU are rare in Ireland.
 National courts must follow the CJEU rulings.
 Consequently, the said ex parte provisional Direction Order of July 2011 will be set aside or varied, if the CJEU rules against the Minister's position.

-Secondly, the Irish High Court has recently delivered a ruling (subject to an appeal), the consequence of which is that, should the July 2011 Ex Parte Provisional Direction Order be determined to be illegal due to its incompatibility with EU law, then the PTSB GH shareholders who were affected by the illegality of that direction order may be able to apply for damages.
+Secondly, the Irish High Court has recently delivered a ruling (subject to an appeal), the consequence of which is that, should the July 2011 Ex Parte Provisional Direction Order be determined to be illegal due to its incompatibility with EU law, then the shareholders in PTSB Holdings who were affected by the illegality of that direction order may be able to apply for damages.
 Thus, should you have been affected by the July 2011 Ex Parte Provisional Direction Order, you may be eligible for damages.
-Specifically, as outlined in more detail on this website, the current state of litigation against the Minister opened a way for the affected shareholders in PTSB GH to potentially claim in due course damages estimated to be at least €1.8 per share (excluding damages that are non-calculable).
-Please note that if you were a shareholder in PTSB GH on 26 July 2011, you then have been affected by the said ex parte direction order and, therefore, may be eligible to apply for the potential damages, even if you sold your shares subsequent to that date.
+Specifically, as outlined in more detail on this website, the current state of litigation against the Minister opened a way for the affected shareholders in PTSB Holdings to potentially claim in due course damages estimated to be at least €1.8 per share (excluding non-calculable damages and interest / re-investment losses).
+Please note that if you were a shareholder in PTSB Holdings on 26 July 2011, you then have been affected by the said ex parte direction order and, therefore, may be eligible to apply for the potential damages, even if you sold your shares subsequent to that date.
 On that basis, you can work out yourself damages that would be potentially awarded to you (if you have been affected by the said ex parte direction order).
-Assuming that all the affected 135,000 PTSB GH shareholders (mostly from Ireland) joined the respective legal action, and assuming that such a legal action is successful, the total damages attributable to all the affected shareholders would then potentially amount to at least €500 million (excluding damages that are non-calculable).
+Assuming that all the affected 135,000 shareholders in PTSB Holdings (mostly from Ireland) joined the respective legal action, and assuming that such a legal action is successful, the total damages attributable to all the affected shareholders would then potentially amount to at least €500 million (excluding non-calculable damages and interest / re-investment losses).

-The following letters have been sent to the largest affected shareholders in PTSB GH:
+The following letters have been sent to the largest affected shareholders in PTSB Holdings:

 - Letter dated 7 January 2015 to the largest 200 affected shareholders